Ice-and-Rock/TradesMin/Notes&Learning.md

 # Eventually...
 - Fix the 'visability' bug relating to the Navbar when a user selects a Link
-- remove the GoTrueClient erors
+- Remove the GoTrueClient erors
     - only call supabase createClient once to access the data
+- Add a function in EditProject.jsx so user can ADD more materials